X16Community/x16-smc/README.md

 4     | Reserved
 5     | Error, overwriting bootloader section

+The firmware flash memory are will be erased on the 8th successful commit, just before writing the first 64 bytes to flash memory.

 ## Command 0x82 = Reboot (master write)

 The reboot command must always be called after the last packet has been committed.
-If not, the SMC will be left in an inoperable state.
+If not, the SMC may be left in an inoperable state.

 The command first writes any buffered data to flash.

 The bootloader then resets the SMC.
-After the reset the bootloader writes new firmware data to the first flash memory page of 64 bytes, and jumps to the start vector of the new firmware (address 0x0000).
 The SMC reset shuts down the computer.
 It can be restarted by pressing the power button.
+It is not necessary to power cycle the system after an update.

 # Typical usage

-A client program will typically work as set out below:
+A client program running on the X16 will typically work as set out below:

 * Verify that it supports the bootloader API version

-* Request that the SMC firmware jumps to the bootloader entry point
+* Request that the SMC firmware jumps to the bootloader start update vector

-* Wait for the bootloader to initialize

 * Send a data packet with command 0x80